igor-makarov/censorius/README.md

 # Censorius

 Censorius is a small gem that generates deterministic and stable UUID paths for [Xcodeproj](https://github.com/CocoaPods/Xcodeproj).
 It's meant to be used either with [CocoaPods](https://github.com/CocoaPods/CocoaPods) or [Xcake](https://github.com/igor-makarov/xcake) to reduce meaningless Xcode project file differences, and therefore make Xcode incremental builds after project generation shorter.

+It is meant as a replacement for the `Xcodeproj::Project#predictabilize_uuids` method, which generates deterministic UUIDs in a way that is very unstable on even the smallest changes.

 Censorius covers all meaningful PBX file format elements.